OpenTaho/taho/README.md

 3. `outputs.tf` has only output type blocks
 4. `terraform.tf` has only terraform type blocks
 5. `providers.tf` has only terraform type blocks
+6. `*.hcl` files are formatted such that blocks follow attributes.
-6. When arguments and nested blocks exist within a block body, arguments are placed before blocks below them.
+7. When arguments and nested blocks exist within a block body, arguments are placed before blocks below them.
 One blank line to separate the arguments from the blocks and one blank line is used to seperate single line arguments from multi line arguments.
 Meta arguments are placed ahead of